Parassingh-90/eb02-VCODE-CNS-XOR/storyboard/README.md

 Delete this line before submission : The core principle of Round 2 is to make the lab/experiment documentation elaborated in a manner that it makes easy for any person (developer/domain and non domain faculty/student) to understand and develop the lab/experiment.

-Experiment 1: Name of the Experiment
+Experiment 1: Write a C program that xor each character in a string with '0'-'9' and displays the result.
 ### 1. Story Outline:

 Describe outline Here ( guide : The proposer should first draft the story outline for the proposed outline.
 This could be 2 or 3 paragraphs.)